CanonicalLtd/maas-docs/en/intel-rsd.md

 Title: Intel RSD | MAAS
-TODO:  Need access to this hardware to produce quality docs
+TODO:  Need access to this hardware to produce quality docs (Newell Jensen is a resource)
+table_of_contents: True

 # Intel RSD

 Intel Rack Scale Design (RSD) is a hardware architecture that allows the dynamic composition of physical systems from a pool of available hardware resources.
+It is an example of *composable hardware*.

 The dynamic composition feature allows administrators to request (allocate) a machine without having to manually compose it.
 This allows modelling tools, such as [Juju][about-juju], to request a machine from MAAS when there are no previously known machines, and dynamically **create** and Deploy one.
 Machines can also be requested directly from within MAAS.

+Functionality for composable hardware first appeared in MAAS 2.2 beta2.
+See the [MAAS 2.2.0 release notes][release-notes] for how to install the requisite version of MAAS.

 ## Definitions